aniketsingh03/SecurityNotes/README.md

 # SecurityNotes
-A collection of notes related to computer architecture, binary exploitation, reverse engineering and forensics.
+A collection of notes related to computer architecture, binary exploitation and reverse engineering.